jbh/jbh.github.io/_posts/2017-05-01-Apigility-Entity-Mapper-Tips.md

 I like to go ahead and define my fields at this point.
 It just seems like a natural first step to take after creating the service.

-Defining fields is simple.
+Defining a field is simple.
 Each field represents a column in your database, and it should have the same constraints.
 Constraints can be defined through the validator and filter options.
 For this example, we're going to simply require that username and email be required.